fallscameron01/Monte_Carlo_Simulation/README.md

         - Loss if 7
 ```

+## Results

 This is a method to find the probability of winning craps by simulating the game a large number of times.
+Speed is increased by using numpy arrays and masks to store the games and find results.

+Using 10 million iterations, the solution results in a win 49.2% of the time.

+Using 10 million iterations, the solution takes 1.4 seconds.
+Using 1 million iterations, the solution takes 0.13 seconds.